mdaffin/disconnected.systems/content/blog/2018-01-24-archlinux-meta-packages.md

 ## Summary

 Now, this is quite a lot of work to set up initially and might not be worth it if you only manage one or two Arch Linux systems that you rarely change.
-But if you manage multiple systems and want to keep them in sync it can be worth it.
-Once you have set everything up for the first time tweaks to the packages is much simpler making ongoing maintenance less time consuming than manually ensuring all of your systems have your latest settings.
+But if you manage multiple systems and want to keep them in sync it can be worth the effort.
+Once you have set everything up for the first time tweaks to the packages are much simpler to make and ongoing maintenance less time consuming than manually ensuring all of your systems have your latest settings.

 It is also worth noting that this does not solve the issue of keeping user files in sync.
 But most of the user files I want to keep in sync also have system level defaults that I can keep in sync instead lowering the number of files I need to manage in my home directory.
 This works best when you only have one user, or all your users are fine with the same default settings, but they can always override them within their own home directory like you normally would.